-A service principal is the local representation, or application instance, of a global application object in a single tenant or directory.
-A service principal is a concrete instance created from the application object and inherits certain properties from that application object.
+Application - The type of service principal is the local representation, or application instance, of a global application object in a single tenant or directory.
+In this case, a service principal is a concrete instance created from the application object and inherits certain properties from that application object.
 A service principal is created in each tenant where the application is used and references the globally unique app object.
 The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access.

 When an application is given permission to access resources in a tenant (upon registration or consent), a service principal object is created.
-You can also create service principal objects in a tenant using Azure PowerShell, Azure CLI, Microsoft Graph, the Azure portal, and other tools.
-When using the portal, a service principal is created automatically when you register an application.
+When you register an application using the Azure portal, a service principal is created automatically.
+You can also create service principal objects in a tenant using Azure PowerShell, Azure CLI, Microsoft Graph, and other tools.

 The Microsoft Graph ServicePrincipal entity defines the schema for a service principal object's properties.

 You can use the Enterprise applications blade in the Azure portal to list and manage the service principals in a tenant.
 You can see the service principal's permissions, user consented permissions, which users have done that consent, sign in information, and more.

 The application object is the global representation of your application for use across all tenants, and the service principal is the local representation for use in a specific tenant.
 The application object serves as the template from which common and default properties are derived for use in creating corresponding service principal objects.